This is the current version of this document. To view historic versions, click the link in the document's navigation

 - policies and procedures in key areas of governance, finance, human resources, facilities, information technology, teaching and learning, and research;

-- dedicated resources with accountabilities / responsibilities for the control of fraud and corruption within the organisational structure including the Risk Committee, Executive Committee, Disclosure Coordinator and staff, Legal & Compliance, Research Integrity Unit, Research Peer Reviewers, Human Research Ethics Committee and Animal Care and Ethics Committee;
+- dedicated resources with accountabilities / responsibilities for the control of fraud and corruption within the organisational structure including the Risk Committee, Executive Committee, Disclosure Coordinator and staff, Legal & Compliance, Research Ethics and Integrity Unit, Research Peer Reviewers, Human Research Ethics Committee and Animal Care and Ethics Committee;

 - a Code of Conduct that encourages the reporting of corrupt conduct, maladministration and fraudulent activities;

 - an awareness program provided to staff via induction and regular compliance training;

 - investigation procedures to deal with suspected fraudulent or corrupt activity, as outlined in this Framework;

 - Legal & Compliance who provide advice on fraud and corruption prevention and management;

 - Internal Audit who conduct internal audits that determine the effectiveness of governance, risk management and fraud control processes;

 - An expectation for high risk areas to test and assess the operating effectiveness of internal controls (pressure testing) to identify and rectify vulnerabilities; and